EricMontague/Datastructures-and-Algorithms/README.md

     - #### See Recurive Implementation [here](../master/data_structures/binary_search_tree/binary_search_tree_recursive.py)
     - #### See Iterative Implementation [here](../master/data_structures/binary_search_tree/binary_search_tree_iterative.py)
     - #### Description:
-        A Binary Search Tree(BST) is a tree data structure that has the following properties:
+        - A Binary Search Tree(BST) is a tree data structure that has the following properties:
             1. At any given node, all nodes in the left subtree contain keys that are less than the node's key
             2. At any given node, all nodes in the right subtree contain keys that are greater than the node's key
             3. Both the left and right subtrees must also be BSTs
             4. Each node has at most two child nodes
-        Translation: Given a parent node, the value of the left child node is always less than the value of the parent, and the value of the right child node is always greater than the parent
+        - **Translation**: Given a parent node, the value of the left child node is always less than the value of the parent, and the value of the right child node is always greater than the parent
-        This invariant for a BST allows it to keep its keys in sorted order, so that operations can follow the principle (Divide and Conquer) of binary search.
-All nodes in a BST are usually distinct, but you can implement one that accomodates for duplicate keys
+        - This invariant for a BST allows it to keep its keys in sorted order, so that operations can follow the principle (Divide and Conquer) of binary search.
+        - All nodes in a BST are usually distinct, but you can implement one that accomodates for duplicate keys
         <br>